RedVoxInc/redvox-python-sdk/docs/python_sdk/low_level_api.md

 The `overall_best_location` field stores the best computed location since the station started recording.

 Each `BestLocation` type has fields that represent various location metrics at potentially different points in time.
-For example, the best latitude and longitude with associated timestamp.
-The best altitude with associated timestamp.
-The best bearing with associated timestamp.
-The best speed with associated timestamp.
+For example, the best latitude and longitude have an associated timestamp.
+The best altitude, the best bearing and the best speed each have their own associated timestamp.
 Associated accuracies and scores are set when available.

 Timestamps within the `BestLocation` type are represented using the